National Board for Arabic and Islamic Studies: Examinations

-Challengies
+Challenges

-After the expanding the scope of the board's activities to cover the 36 states of the country including the Federal Capital Territory (FCT), it was faced with several challenges.
-These challengies include the recognition of the certificate offered by the board.
+After expanding the scope of the board's activities to cover the 36 states of the country including the Federal Capital Territory (FCT), it was faced with several challenges.
+These challenges include the recognition of the certificate offered by the board.
 Many academic institutions including some federal universities refused to recognize the certificate due to one reason or another.
 Another challenge was embezzlement allegation labelled against the registrar.
 In 2021, a media house reported an allegation case against him for siffoning away a huge sum of money belonging to the board which was debunked by the board.
 It also accused some high-ranking members of the board for employing family members and friends in the board.